 Christmas cooking is always a delightful smell, with all of the hunger-inducing aromas wafting out of the kitchen.
-But we also get reed diffusers sometimes, as they’re safer than candles when you can’t see well, plus they have a nice variety of scents and they last a while.
+But we have got reed diffusers sometimes, as they’re safer than candles when you can’t see well, plus they have a nice variety of scents and they last a while.
 A diffuser is basically a glass jar containing a perfumed liquid, into which you put special reed sticks.
 The perfume then gets absorbed up the sticks and evaporates gradually into the air, and you turn the sticks over periodically.
 So it’s a very subtle smell that keeps being generated for weeks.

-I know some people don’t think that Die Hard is a Christmas movie, but it’s set at Christmas and is an amazing action film, and even its writer has confirmed that it is a festive flick, so I count it as one of the best festive treats.
-Home Alone & Home Alone 2 are my favourite comedy films (though the other sequels aren’t worth bothering with), while I’ve also enjoyed The Muppet Christmas Carol and Elf in the past.
-I’ve also seen It’s A Wonderful Life, which is a lovely old film, plus I like the animated short films The Snowman, The Snowman & The Snow Dog & Father Christmas.
+I know some people don’t think that Die Hard is a Christmas movie, but it’s set at Christmas and is an amazing action film, and even its writer has confirmed that it is a festive flick, so I count it as one of my favourites.
+I also love the first 2 Home Alone films of course (the other sequels aren’t very good).
+Plus I enjoy other comedies like The Muppet Christmas Carol, Elf & Get Santa, the lovely old film It’s A Wonderful Life, and the animated short films The Snowman, The Snowman & The Snow Dog & Father Christmas.
 I don’t watch any of these things every single year, but I revisit each of them every so often.

-Those are just a few examples, I’ve seen various others over the years.
-Check out My Christmas Posts to see any others that I’ve mentioned in my posts.
+Those are just a few examples, I’ve seen many more of course.
+Check out the Christmas posts in my Favourites series to see any others that I’ve mentioned in recent years.